sdecoder/simple_ptq_tensorrt/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-This project aims at building a common routine/reference to leverage the PTQ functinality for TensorRT.
+This project aims at building a common routine/reference to leverage the PTQ functionality for TensorRT.

 Here's initiatives:
 * TensorRT official SDK only provides examples for Caffe.